Blockchain-Technology-Lab/consensus-decentralization/README.md

 Place all raw data (which could be collected from BigQuery for example) in the `input` directory, each file named as `<project_name>_raw_data.json` (e.g. `bitcoin_raw_data.json`).
-By default, there is a (very small) sample input file for each supported project, which should be replaced with the complete data before running the tool.
+By default, there is a (very small) sample input file for some supported projects; to use it, remove the prefix `sample_`.
+For more extended raw data see the links below.

 Run `python run.py <project_name> <timeframe>` to produce a csv of the mapped data.
 The timeframe argument should be of the form `YYYY-MM-DD` (month and day can be omitted).
 The script will also print the output of each implemented metric.